-Https aka.ms/remoteconnect not working is something that has been annoying Minecraft players for quite some time now.
+Https aka.ms/remoteconnect not working is something that has been annoying those who play Minecraft for quite some time now.

 It’s an essential service for experiencing Minecraft in multiplayer form, which is how it’s best played.